jviotti/jsonbinpack-poc/docs/encoder/object.markdown

 ### `MIXED_BOUNDED_TYPED_OBJECT`

-The encoding consists in the required subset of the input object encoded as defined in [`REQUIRED_ONLY_BOUNDED_TYPED_OBJECT`](#required_only_bounded_typed_object) followed by the optional subset of the input object encoded as defined in
+The encoding consists of the required subset of the input object encoded as defined in [`REQUIRED_ONLY_BOUNDED_TYPED_OBJECT`](#required_only_bounded_typed_object) followed by the optional subset of the input object encoded as defined in